vapaoher/guide-to-cryptocurrency-lecture/PITCHME.md

 * Addresses

+---

+@title[What are the uses for Cryptocurrency?]

+### What are the uses for Cryptocurrency?

+1. As a trade for digital commodities or services
+2. As an investment

+@fa[arrow-down]

 +++

-### What are the uses for cryptocurrency?
+1. As an exchange for use of your digitial commodities

++++

-* As a trade for digital commodities or services
+1. As an exchange for use of your digitial or non-digital services

-* As an investment
++++

+1. Position Trading
+2. Day Trading